*Due to popular demand this post was updated in May 2017. Hic

 Their Italian restaurant, La Spiga has a similar offer from 5pm to 7pm Sunday to Thursday.
 A smaller bar area means it can be cosy, but the drinks (including Negronis and Italian wines) and the never-ending plates of crispy garlic flatbread make up for the close proximity.
 Check out the crispy calamari and zucchini on the bar menu – a great foil to the drinks.

 In their signature restaurant, Market, a new concept has been introduced – Gin O’Clock.
 They had me at gin.
 Really.
 Saturday to Thursday between 5pm and 7pm for just QR120 you can act all sophisticated with a variety of gin cocktails soaked up by some fabulous canapes.
-I tried this out last week and I can say, you won’t stop at just one, so book the taxi.
+Book the taxi.
 The atmosphere in Market is buzzy and the cocktails creative (one of mine had rosemary).

 The Big Daddy of Happy Hours in Doha at the moment is Nobu Doha.
 Frankly it’s astounding value – a world class restaurant, interesting drinks, well priced snacks and that view.